UCLA brushes off Abilene Christian 67-47 to reach Sweet 16 - WHIZ News

 ACU went nine minutes in the first half without scoring but managed to hang around because the Bruins followed up their big run with a five-minute drought of their own.

+“I love our dudes,” Wildcats coach Joe Golding said.
+“They had a heck of a game the other night, but they just couldn’t find it tonight.
+They kept looking for it, looking for it.
+Just couldn’t get it done.”

-UCLA started the second half with a 14-1 run, with Juzang knocking down a 3 and Cody Riley (12 points and 12 rebounds) slamming home an alley-oop, and the Bruins cruised into the second weekend of the tournament.
+UCLA started the second half with a 14-1 run, with Juzang knocking down a 3 and Riley (12 points and 12 rebounds) slamming home an alley-oop, and the Bruins cruised from there.

 BIG PICTURE